Home Remedies For Head Lice

 Use home remedies for head lice and avoid dousing your children in harmful pesticides.

-Insecticidal shampoos are becoming more ineffective as the lice become more resistant.
-As a result, parents are using them over and over trying to kill off the lice and putting their children at risk.
+As a result, parents are using these treatments (like Nix and Rid) over and over trying to kill off the lice and putting their children at risk.

 I know it is frustrating and maddening to have what seems like an epidemic of head lice.
 Try not to panic.
-Even though lice can be a real hassle, there is no real danger from the lice themselves.

-There is potentially more harm in the method of getting rid of lice.
 Studies and reports from around the globe have confirmed that over time head lice have built up a tolerance for the most commonly used pesticides in over the counter lice shampoos.
 That means no matter how many time you use the same insecticidal shampoo lice remedies, certain lice just won't die.

-Thankfully, there are alternatives in the form of home remedies for head lice.
 I've read some pretty crazy suggestions for treating hair lice.
 I wouldn't recommend the majority of them.
 But, if you have head lice symptoms in your family, here are a couple of home remedies for head lice that won't have harmful side effects.

 Even though essential oils are 'all natural,' there is some concern that too much use of them on children may have a negative effect on their development.
 Personally, I don't think it would be a problem if you only used the home made head lice remedy occasionally for hair lice.
 You could use regular shampoo and conditioner the rest of the time.